nejucomo/incpa/README.md

 ### 0.1.0 Feature Goals

-- [ ] A basic suite of general composition abstractions such as [Syntax::then] and `Syntax::or` with backtracking support.
+- [ ] A basic suite of general composition abstractions such as [Parser::then] and `Parser::or` with backtracking support.
 - [ ] Support for both string parsers and slice parsers (including byte slices)
 - [ ] Efficient streaming string parsing from byte-oriented I/O sources using UTF8 decoding
 - [ ] Common generic primitive parsers, such as end-of-input, constants, and literals